Policies

 BEST PRACTICES

-• Do you best to assist students in removing outer layers outside of the bathroom
+Do your best to assist students in removing outer layers outside of the bathroom

 You are a professional sports instructor for Big Sky Resort.
 With that title comes the expectation of the highest level of professional communication.
 From the way you conduct your class, to the comments you make to students and parents, you are in the spotlight.
 For this reason, be careful to speak to your students, especially children, with respect and tact.